ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 ```

 Weirdly ... or not, this incantation of the script triggered both error conditions I've seen.
 It doesn't _seem_ like the second *always* happens after the first but it might and my guess is that there's a race condition lurking somewhere.
 This happens pretty consistently and is definitely not a race condition around the initialization of my server process.
 I also consistently see this error when using the CLI and when using either a memory or file-based database.

 ### Summary
 This is a silly and contrived use case but I think it does successfully demonstrate the power and flexibility that these new DuckDB features afford.

-Without Quack, there would have been a lot more supporting code required to get data into/out of disparate databases.
-I didn't personally stress test Quack but [the results of others' experiments](https://duckdb.org/2026/05/12/quack-remote-protocol#small-writes) are very encouraging for exactly the sort of "small write" use case I've outlined here.
-(Embeddings probably throw a wrench into that but the larger point still stands.)
+Without Quack, there would have been a lot more supporting client code required to get data into/out of disparate databases.
+I didn't stress test Quack but [the results of others' experiments](https://duckdb.org/2026/05/12/quack-remote-protocol#small-writes) are very encouraging for exactly this sort of "small write" use case.
+(Embeddings probably disqualify this use case as "smalll" but the point still stands.)

 The ability of VSS to find data data which is "similar" (according to your criteria) is _extremely_ powerful and it's refreshingly simple to use in the DuckDB context.
-It adds non-trivial overhead but the results speak for themselves.
-In comparison with [my previous look into full-text search](https://peterdohertys.website/blog-posts/full-text-search-w-duckdb.html), the ability to find _semantically similar_ text can't be overstated.
-If you're searching an unfamiliar corpus, like emails or newsletters, the ability to find "similar" results will undoubtedly yield findings you would have otherwise missed.
-I'm sure there are use cases where FTS and VSS can also be used to compliment each other.
+It's not all roses, though, and large embedding columns add non-trivial overhead, indexes can be tricky to fully utilize and they're not yet fully compatible with file-based databases.
+I think the results speak for themselves, though.
+I'm also sure there are use cases where FTS and VSS can also be used to compliment each other.